 If your theme supports the footer widget area OR footer navbar, you can consider adding this sitemap to the menu link list.

 One of the primary requirements after the GDPR compliance policy is to display the cookie notice to all the users.

-If you’re using AdSense or Google Analytics then you have to mandatorily display this notice.
-This plugin Cookie Notice makes the job easier.
+If you’re using AdSense or Google Analytics, you must display this notice mandatorily.
+This plugin, Cookie Notice, makes the job easier.

-Follow the steps to add Cookie Notice into WordPress:
+Follow the steps to add Cookie Notice to WordPress: